 Reporting obligations under the Birds Directive, are set out in Article 12.
 Every six years each Member State must report on the implementation of the Directive.

-Previously Birds Directive Reports were required every three years, and the UK completed nine reporting rounds under this reporting cycle, covering the period from 1983-2007.
+Initially, Birds Directive Reports were required every three years.
+The the UK completed nine reporting rounds under this reporting cycle, covering the period between 1983 and 2007.
 However, the reporting cycles of the two Nature Directives were not synchronised, making it difficult to get an overview of implementation in the broad sense.
 In 2011, Member States and the Commission agreed that Article 12 Report for the Birds Directive should become more similar, in terms of format and timing, to the Article 17 Report for the Habitats Directive.

 The 10th Article 12 report (2008–2012) is the first following the new format and six-year reporting cycle and allows for the simultaneous analysis of the results of both Directives’ reports at both national and EU levels.

-The UK Birds Directive Reports that have been produced to date are available.
+Details of the UK Birds Directive Reports that have been produced to date are available in The National Archives.